-In addition to the Energy Storage and Offshore Wind Energy presentations at public listening sessions, facilitated discussions will be held to address the following stakeholder tracks: Solar and Wind Resources; Energy Efficiency; and Electric Vehicles and Advanced Transportation.
-Facilitated meetings have been scheduled for the follow dates:
+In addition to the Energy Storage and Offshore Wind Energy presentations at public listening sessions, facilitated discussions were held to address the following stakeholder tracks: Solar and Wind Resources; Energy Efficiency; and Electric Vehicles and Advanced Transportation.
+Facilitated meetings were held on the following dates/locations:

 - July 10, 2018 from 10 am-12 noon in Richmond on Solar and Wind (Virginia Commonwealth University, Academic Learning Commons, Room 1201, 1000 Floyd Avenue, Richmond, VA 23220)